Home

 Note: Replace xxxx-eastus2 with your Foundry Resource name (do not use the entire base URL).
 Replace your_api_key with your complete API key from your Azure portal.

-Then start Claude Code:
+Then close and reopen PowerShell, and start Claude Code:

 claude